-FHB resistance is a complex trait requiring new breeding methods that improve quantitative traits.
-These new breeding methodologies can improve the efficiency of introgressing effective resistance genes into breeding germplasm.
+Because FHB resistance is a complex trait, breeding methods are required that improve quantitative traits.
+These breeding methodologies include genomic selection and recurrent selection.
+These methods can improve the efficiency of introgressing effective resistance genes into breeding germplasm.
 Recurrent selection is a proven method for accumulating favorable alleles and raising their frequency in a population.
-Our dominant MS population has now been selected for FHB resistance for four generations.
+We have a dominant MS population that has been selected for FHB resistance for four generations.
 This population was intermated with FHB resistant entries in the NUWWSN in the first two years to incorporate multiple sources of resistance.
-Subsequently, they were grown as half sib families for FHB evaluation.
-This summer we again have 360 half sib families in our misted, inoculated nursery.
-Those families have been evaluated for FHB and MS plants and the best 25-30% of the families have been tagged for harvest and planting back this fall.
-We experienced few issues with the MSFRS populations.
-They flowered later than most of the entries in our FHB nurseries because they have to be space planted but we simply added an additional spray inoculation to catch the later flowering types.
-Our goal is to develop a soft winter wheat population with a high frequency of FHB resistant segregates that can be used directly in breeding programs.
+Subsequently, they were grown as half sib families for FHB evaluation and identification of male steriles.
+This summer we again have 360 half-sib families in our misted, inoculated nursery.
+Those families have been evaluated for FHB and male sterility and the best 25-30% of the families have been tagged for harvest and planting back this fall.
+The MSFRS populations flowered later than most of the entries in our FHB nurseries because they have to be space planted but we added an additional spray inoculation to catch the later flowering types.
+The objective of the MSFRS is to develop a soft winter wheat population with a high frequency of FHB resistant segregates that can be used directly in breeding programs.